telerik/docs-seed/README.md

 winpty sh start-docs.sh
 ```

 Aa an alternative, re-install Git Bash and choose the default Windows terminal this time.
-For more detailes, refer to the [Docker for Windows: Interactive Sessions in MinTTY Git Bash](https://willi.am/blog/2016/08/08/docker-for-windows-interactive-sessions-in-mintty-git-bash/) post.
+For more details, refer to the [Docker for Windows: Interactive Sessions in MinTTY Git Bash](https://willi.am/blog/2016/08/08/docker-for-windows-interactive-sessions-in-mintty-git-bash/) post.

 ### Ctrl+C Does Not Work